Thursday, November 1, 2012

 Crew

-Based on Short Film
+Based on an Original

-Director - Tim Burton
+Idea/Producer/Director - Tim Burton

-Based on Screenplay - Leonard Ripps
+Based on a Screenplay - Leonard Ripps

 Screenplay - John August